denis-jullien/leafy-ils-fast/design/api_design.md

 At least four APIs by database's table to Create, Read, Update and Delete data.

+### Delete

+In case of success, the Delete APIs will return an HTTP 204 No Content with no response body.

 ## Search API

 At least one search API by database's table with at least pagination, filter and sorting.